wix/Detox/docs/APIRef.Artifacts.md

 1. **Call `detox.beforeEach` and `detox.afterEach` before/after each test**:
 	In order for artifacts to work, you have to call `detox.beforeEach(testSummary)` / `detox.afterEach(testSummary)` before / after each test.
 Their respective signatures are described in [detox object](APIRef.DetoxObjectAPI.md) documentation.
 As the interface (typing) of `testSummary` may change over the time, and in cases with some test runners it is not trivial to implement test title and status extraction (like with Jest), you are encouraged to use Detox adapter functions like in these examples: [mocha](/examples/demo-react-native/e2e/init.js), [jest](/examples/demo-react-native-jest/e2e/init.js).

-2. Specify via launch arguments which types of artifacts you want to record:
+2. Specify via launch arguments or a configuration object what artifacts you want to record.

+### Launch arguments

 * To record `.log` files, add `--record-logs all` (or `--record-logs failing`, if you want to keep logs only for failing tests).
 * To record `.mp4` test run videos, add `--record-videos all` (or `--record-videos failing`, if you want to keep video recordings only for failing tests).